ahmadali883/LeadGeneration_Aentic_Ai_with_google-maps/README.md

 3. Ensure WhatsApp Web is open and logged in
 4. Send messages and monitor delivery status

+### Natural Language Processing

+The application uses Google's Gemini AI to understand and process natural language queries.
+Examples:

+- "Find me graphic design clients in New York"
+- "Look for companies needing marketing services in London"
+- "Get me plumbing leads in Chicago"
+- "Find cafes in Islamabad and send them a promotional message"

 ## ⚙️ Configuration

 The application can be configured through various parameters: